 - Summer Law Clerk

 Paralegals assist lawyers and legal teams, providing research, administrative, and organizational support.
 Paralegals are often responsible for writing reports, drafting correspondence with clients and colleagues, and helping to gather evidence for legal cases.
-Since most lawyers follow an "electronic discovery" policy by law, they must know how to use technological and computer systems for filing and organizing documents, and collecting data.
+Since most lawyers follow an "electronic discovery" policy by law, paralegals must know how to use technological and computer systems for filing and organizing documents and collecting data.

 Paralegals typically gain a formal education through an associate degree at an accredited college or university.
-Aspiring paralegals can also earn a bachelor's degree in legal studies or a related field to increase their competitiveness in the job market.
+Aspiring paralegals can also earn a bachelor's degree in legal studies or a related field to increase their competitiveness in the job market, though they will often need a paralegal specialization or certification.
 Some employers hire applicants without a paralegal degree and train them on the job.

 What Does a Paralegal Do?

 Paralegals perform many duties to support lawyers with legal casework.
 These duties typically require a combination of research, written and oral communication, and data management skills.
-The day-to-day responsibilities of paralegals vary depending on the employer, as larger employers tend to hire multiple paralegals who focus on a specific phase of casework, while smaller firms and law offices may hire a paralegal who supports all aspects of a case from start to finish.
+The day-to-day responsibilities of paralegals vary depending on the employer, as larger employers tend to hire multiple paralegals who focus on specific phases of casework, while smaller firms and law offices may hire a single paralegal to support all aspects of a case from start to finish.

-Lawyers require the assistance of paralegals to prepare and present trials and hearings in a courtroom; however, paralegals spend most of their time in an office.
-They often interview witnesses, gather evidence, file exhibits and briefs, and help lawyers review trial transcripts for a case.
+Lawyers require the assistance of paralegals to prepare and present trials and hearings in a courtroom; however, paralegals spend most of their time in offices.
+They often interview witnesses, gather evidence, file exhibits and briefs, and help lawyers review trial transcripts for cases.
 Many paralegals assist lawyers who specialize in a particular area of law, such as personal injury, bankruptcy, or immigration law.

-Several national associations award professional certification to paralegals who specialize in various areas.
-Examples include disability paralegals who assist lawyers in litigating workers' compensation and social security disability claims, and family law paralegals, who work with child support, custody, and prenuptial agreement cases.
+Several national associations award professional certification for paralegals who specialize in various areas.
+Examples include disability paralegals, who assist lawyers in litigating workers' compensation and social security disability claims, and family law paralegals, who work with child support, custody, and prenuptial agreement cases.